Healthy Snack Time

 Snacks provide you with an extra little boost in the late morning or late afternoon.
 To keep energy levels going, and avoid weight gain, steer clear of foods with lots of simple carbohydrates (sugars) like candy bars or soda.
-It is best to bring or buy snacks that contains both some protein and carbohydrates, so that you are able to better maintain your blood sugar level and stave off your hunger until the next real meal.
+It is best to bring or buy healthy snacks that contains both some protein and carbohydrates, so that you are able to better maintain your blood sugar level and stave off your hunger until the next real meal.

 Beverly’s Hot Tips For Celebrating National Snack Food Month: